reflectoring/reflectoring.github.io/content/blog/2024/2024-05-15-java-functional-interfaces.md

   Assertions.assertEquals(expected, message.toString());
 }
 ```

-This test verifies an `IntConsumer` handling temperature sensor responses.
-Depending on the temperature, it sets a message indicating if the AC should be turned off, turned on, or if an alert is needed.
+This test verifies a `IntConsumer` handling temperature sensor responses.
+Depending on the temperature, it sets a message indicating if the AC should be turned off, turned on, or if we need an alert.
 The `@ParameterizedTest` runs multiple scenarios, checking the expected message for each temperature input.

 ### LongConsumer

 **The `LongConsumer` an operation that accepts a single long-valued argument and returns no result.**

 ```java
 @FunctionalInterface
 public interface LongConsumer {